malloydata/malloy/README.md

 We've built a Visual Studio Code extension to facilitate interacting with your data using Malloy.
 The extension provides a rich environment to create Malloy data models, query and transform data, and to create simple visualizations and dashboards.

 # Syntax Example
 We recommend starting with the [Quickstart](https://looker-open-source.github.io/malloy/documentation/language/basic.html) to get acquainted with the syntax.
-Here is a simple exmample of a Malloy query:
+Here is a simple example of a Malloy query:

 ```malloy
 query: table('malloy-data.faa.flights') -> {